plotnick/clweb/README.txt

 The tangled contents of `clweb.clw' have now been loaded directly into the Lisp environment.

-Currently, CLWEB only runs under SBCL and Allegro Common Lisp.
-Ports to other Lisp implementations are underway.
+Currently, CLWEB runs under SBCL, Allegro Common Lisp, and Clozure Common Lisp.
 Reports of the experience of attempting to run the system under other Common Lisp implementations would be welcome, along with any other questions, bug-reports, patches, comments, or suggestions; please email them to Alex Plotnick <plotnick@cs.brandeis.edu>.

 The author gratefully acknowledges the encouragement and support of Ross Shaull, who made him believe that at least one other person in the world